+Year 4 Summer 1

-Music RE French PSHCE Elackbird 'Charanga unit.
+Music RE French PSHCE

+Blackbird 'Charanga unit.
 Trumpet The trumpet course is aimed at key stage 2 and contains interactive resources and detailed lesson plans.
 This is delivered by a North Tyneside Peripatetic teacher.
 Children will learn a variety of songs taken from 'The Singing Strategy' and 'Charanga' Belief Authority Expressions of Belief Impact of Belief.
 Why do people visit a Cathedral today?
 Belief: The nature of God as Creator, Just, Ruler, Loving, Holy, Powerful, God who provides and forgives.
-Shown through metaphors for God (e.g. God as Potter, Father, Rock, Shepherd, Shield) and through stories, symbols, art, icons. • The otherness of God (transcendent) who inspires awe, wonder, devotion.
+Shown through metaphors for God (e.g. God as Poter, Father, Rock, Shepherd, Shield) and through stories, symbols, art, icons. the otherness of God (transcendent) who inspires awe, wonder, devotion.
 Authority: The role of clergy in local and national churches e.g. vicar/minister/pastor/priest/bishop/ Archbishop/Pope.
-Expressions of Belief: The significance of Cathedrals (and other important Christian places in the North East) as a place for worship, pilgrimage and understanding of Christian heritage. • How beliefs are expressed through pilgrimage e.g. to Lourdes, Lindisfarne, Durham Cathedral, Holy Land.
-Impact of Belief: Commitment shown through life in a monastic community/religious order, becoming a priest/vicar/minister. • Introduction to how Christian values will affect views on moral issues e.g. the environment, care for others The impact of local Christian places of significance (e.g. Tynemouth Priory, Newcastle/Durham Cathedral, Lindisfarne, Jarrow) for people today.
-Revising the countries surrounding France and giving the location of French towns.
-Revision of j'habite à/j'habite en Question words and asking questions Present tense of verb aller (singular form) Relationships
+Expressions of Belief: The significance of Cathedrals (and other important Christian places in the North East) as a place for worship, pilgrimage and understanding of Christian heritage.
+How beliefs are expressed through pilgrimage e.g. to Lourdes, Lindisfarme, Durham Cathedral, Holy Land.
+Impact of Elif!
+Commitment shown through life in a monastic community/religious order, becoming a pirest/vicar/minister.
+The environment, care for others.
+The impact of local Christian places of significance (e.g. Tynemouth Priory, Newcastle/Durham Cathedral, Lindisfarme, Jarrow) for people today.
+Unit 6 - Le Monde Countries surrounding France and the location of French towns.
+Revision of j'habite a/ j'habite en Question words and asking questions Present tense of verb aller (singular form) Information about Paris Relationship web Love and loss Memories Are animals special?
+Special pets Celebrating my relationships with people and animals

+Year 4 Summer 2

-History Geography Science No history unit How can we live more sustainably?
+History Geography Science

+No history unit How can we live more sustainably?
 What does being sustainable actually mean?
 Describe and explain using examples what living sustainably means Identify, describe and explain the differences between renewable and non-renewable resources How can we help to make our school more sustainable?
 Undertake an environmental review of different categories of sustainability at their school and draw up an Action Plan to identify and explain priorities to help the school become more sustainable Why are we seeing more wind and solar farms in the countryside?
 Understand in basic terms how solar panels and wind turbines generate electricity Identify, describe and offer reasons for how sources of energy used to make electricity in the United Kingdom are changing Explain how electricity is generated in hydroelectric power stations How is sustainable development helping the lapwing out of the red?
 Understand why creating new habitats for birds is a good example of sustainable development How are solar cookers helping Sunita and her family to live more sustainably?
 Describe, observe, explain and make a judgement as to why introducing solar cookers in some of the world's poorest countries makes the lives of people more sustainable Crime Scene Investigators This unit allows the children an opportunity to develop and apply their scientific skills and build on prior knowledge.
 The children are to take the role of a crime scene investigator.
 Make accurate measurements.
 Repeat measurements when required.
 Select equipment to address a question.
 Identify patterns in observations and use these to draw conclusions.
 Identify patterns in results in different formats (e.g. bar and line graphs) Explain differences in repeated measurements.
 Use scientific evidence to draw conclusions.
 Find patterns in results.
 Draw conclusions from data shown in a line graph.
 Evaluate the methods used throughout the previous science investigations.
 Draw conclusions from all the scientific evidence.